Andrey Rublev: 2019: Top 10 wins, second ATP title

-2020: Five ATP titles, World No. 8
+2020: Five ATP titles, world No. 8

 Rublev entered the 2020 ATP season by winning back-to-back titles.
 Not allowed to compete in the newly established ATP Cup, as only a country's top two singles tennis players qualified, Rublev instead entered the Qatar Open, this time winning the trophy as he failed to do so two years ago.
-Next, Rublev took part in the maiden 2020 Adelaide International.
+Next, Rublev took part in the maiden Adelaide International.
 Third-seeded, Rublev overcame Canadian Félix Auger-Aliassime in a three-set marathon match in the semifinal, before reaching the final and soundly defeating qualifier Lloyd Harris.
 Together with his results at 2019 Davis Cup Finals, this was 12th consecutive win for Rublev.
 He became the first player to win two ATP tournaments in the first two weeks of the season since 2004, when Dominik Hrbatý won tournaments in Adelaide and Auckland.

-Next up for Rublev was the first of the year's four Grand Slam tournaments, the Australian Open where Rublev extended his early 2020 undefeated winning streak to 11 matches by coming from behind for a four-set third round Victory over the 11th seed David Goffin of Belgium.
+Next up for Rublev was the first of the year's four Grand Slam tournaments, the Australian Open where Rublev extended his early 2020 undefeated winning streak to 11 matches by coming from behind for a four-set third round victory over the 11th seed David Goffin of Belgium.
 His unbeaten 2020 run then ended the fourth round where he lost in straight sets to the seventh seed Alexander Zverev of Germany, who advanced to his first Australian Open quarterfinal.

 Next in the Rotterdam Open, the seventh-seeded Rublev advanced into the quarterfinals with a round of 16 victory over Alexander Bublik of Kazakhstan.
 However, he then lost in straight sets to Filip Krajinović of Serbia who then advanced to the semifinals.

-Then, in February at the Dubai Tennis Championships, Rublev made it to the quarterfinals where he lost in straight sets to the unseeded Dan Evans of Great Britain.
+Then, in February at the Dubai Championships, Rublev made it to the quarterfinals where he lost in straight sets to the unseeded Dan Evans of Great Britain.

 After tournaments that should have started but were cancelled or postponed due to the COVID-19 pandemic, the late 2020 season saw a number of replacement exhibition tournaments.
 Rublev participated at the Adria Tour, taking place in the Balkans.
 The tournament was split into four groups of four players each.
 Rublev, playing in the Alexander Zverev group, in Zadar, Croatia, beat Marin Čilić, Danilo Petrović and Zverev to qualify into the final, where would have competed with Novak Djokovic.
 However, one of the participants, Grigor Dimitrov, was tested positive for the coronavirus, and so the final match was cancelled.